-Please submit your proposals here.
+Please submit your project pitches here.

 If I pitch a project, do I need to lead it?